UVADS/DS-3001/README.md

 ## Materials That Will Aid in Your Learning:

-Essentially a Starter Machine Learning Library.
-I will use all of these references at difference points during the class, but not heavily rely on anything but the free texts.
+The books below are essentially a starter Machine Learning Library.
+I will use all of these references at difference points during the class, but not heavily rely on anything but the free options.
 Applied Predictive Learning is a theory and code review for much of what is in the CARET package.
-It's very good but also expensive.
+It's a very good book but also expensive.
 Everything else is either free or can be found for around 15 dollars.
 If you can master what is in books F through I, you'll be well on your way to being a highly capable Data Scientist.
-In order of importance I would list them in reverse I-F.
+In order of importance I would list them in reverse, I-F.

 * A. [Weapons of Math Destruction](https://www.amazon.com/Weapons-Math-Destruction-Increases-Inequality/dp/0553418815)
 * B. [Evaluating Machine Learning Models – O’Reilly Digital via UVA Library](https://www.oreilly.com/library/view/temporary-access/)<br>